legal resources necessary to hold negligent facilities accountable.

 “Program Description and Rationale: To promote each resident’s ability to maintain a regain the highest degree of independence as safely as possible.”
 This includes, “but is not limited to, programs and walking/mobility, dressing and grooming, eating and swallowing, transferring, bed mobility, communication, splint or brace assistance, amputation care, and continence programs.”

 Do you suspect your loved one had signs or symptoms of abuse, mistreatment or neglect while living at Aperion Care Midlothian?
 If so, it is crucial to contact Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 immediately for legal help.
-Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Midlothian.
+Our network of attorneys fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Midlothian.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our skillful attorneys have successfully resolved many victim cases involving nursing home abuse and neglect.
 We can work on your behalf to ensure your family receives the financial compensation they deserve.
 We accept all cases of wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
-This arrangement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+This arrangement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.